-Requirements for the Specialization in Gender, Justice, and Environmental Change a.
-Policy course.
-3 b.
-Elective course.
-3
+Requirements for the Specialization in Gender, Justice, and Environmental Change

-The student must complete a total of 12 credits:

-2. Two courses relevant to gender, justice and environmental change.
-These courses will be selected, with advisor approval, after consideration of a recommended list of courses, furnished by the advisor, from such fields as agricultural economics, anthropology, forestry, fisheries and wildlife, political science, resource development, sociology, social work, and women's studies.
+Th e student must complete a total of 12 credits: CREDITS 1.
+Both of the following courses: ANP 859 Gender, Justice, and Environmental Change: Methods and Application 3 FW 858 Gender, Justice, and Environmental Change: Issues and Concepts 3 2.
+Two courses relevant to gender, justice and environmental change.
+These courses will be selected, with advisor approval, after consideration of a recommended list of courses, furnished by the advi- sor, from such fields as agricultural economics, anthropology, forestry, fisheries and wildlife, political science, resource development, sociology, social work, and women's studies. a.
+Policy course 3 b.
+Elective course 3 0